ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

 }
 ```

-After inspecting the schema, we can modify it a bit to demonstrate Atlas's capabilities in migration planning:
+After inspecting the schema, we can modify it to demonstrate Atlas's capabilities in migration planning:

 #### Change a column type from `serial` to `bigserial`